-Dissertation Project / Defended November 2020
+Dissertation / Defended November 2020

-“‘Accountable to No One’: Confronting Police Power in Black Milwaukee”
+“Accountable to No One”: Confronting Police Power in Black Milwaukee

-That narrative crystallized in tandem with and fed off of hardening anti-Black racism, especially after World War II, when Black Milwaukee experienced a “late Great Migration” and population increase in the midst of a citywide housing and employment crisis.
-It merged with harmful policies related to managerial growth liberalism (like urban renewal) and reactionary Cold War conservatism in the 1950s.
+My dissertation introduces the narrative of policing exceptionalism that emerged in Milwaukee, Wisconsin around the turn of the 20th century, and examines how a widely heralded, if racially-selective story of police professionalization, crime control efficiency, and reform-mindedness contoured the city’s law enforcement arrangements for decades to come.
+This narrative crystallized in tandem with and fed off of hardening anti-Black racism, especially after World War II, when Black Milwaukee experienced a “late Great Migration” and population increase in the midst of a citywide housing and employment crisis.
+It merged with harmful policies related to managerial growth liberalism and reactionary Cold War conservatism.

 Employing a blend of traditional archival sources, newspapers and periodicals, oral history interviews and more, the bulk of this project traces Black-led efforts to re-imagine Milwaukee’s discriminatory policing structures via strategies of political negotiation, direct action protest, and legal intervention.
 Through their collective travails, accountability advocates and allies expanded Black representation, oversight, and input within Milwaukee’s whitewashed police bureaucracy.
-The autocratic reign of police chief Harold Breier (1964-1984) focused the movement’s energies on revising the state law that empowered municipal police chiefs with policy-making authority, freedom from political oversight, and lifetime tenure.
+The autocratic reign of Police Chief Harold Breier (1964-1984) focused the movement’s energies on revising the state law that empowered municipal police chiefs with policy-making authority, freedom from political oversight, and lifetime tenure.

-In the “long 1970s,” Black Power organizations envisioned what “community control” of the police would look like, with poor and working-class Black folk empowered to set their own self-determined course.
-Community control was a response to an especially brutal period in police-Black citizen relations in the 1970s.
+In the “long 1970s,” Black Power organizations envisioned what “community control” of the police might look like, with poor and working-class Black folk empowered to set their own self-determined course on public safety.
+Community control was a response to an especially brutal period in police-Black citizen relations during the 1970s.
 That decade, a growing number of Black police officers comprised an organized, internal front in the movement to improve Milwaukee’s policing structures.
-Yet they struggled to shift the MPD’s strategic direction, despite opening new channels of access and opportunity by leveraging federal civil rights protections.
+However, the substantive gains of diversity and community relations reforms only expanded police power and re-authorized its brutal function on new terms.
+Black and Latinx officers struggled to shift the MPD’s strategic direction, despite opening new channels of access and opportunity by leveraging federal civil rights protections.

-Throughout this history, the primary reform target of police accountability advocates remained the state law authorizing the MPD and police chief’s independent rule-making authority and discretionary power, which prevented Black citizens from garnering effective police oversight.
+Throughout this history, the primary reform target for police accountability advocates remained the state law authorizing the MPD and police chief’s independent rule-making and discretionary powers, which prevented Black citizens from garnering effective police oversight.
 While this diffuse movement compelled some procedural reforms in the late 1970s and early 1980s, its victories coincided with the erosion of Black Milwaukee’s tenuous economic foothold, the ascendance of conservative, market-based austerity politics, and the onset of a national mass incarceration crisis.
 In the 2010s, Wisconsin become, per capita, the most racially punitive state in the country.
 Racism, often perpetrated under the guise of colorblindness, has remained endemic within a well-funded and strongly unionized police bureaucracy.
 A revised policing narrative emerged that upheld the virtues of the “thin blue line,” while positioning the city’s disproportionately Black poor as condemnable and criminogenic.

 This project centers the movement for police accountability in Milwaukee civil rights history, illuminating a significant, if under-examined aspect of the city’s turbulent racial past.
-It helps us better understand why Black grassroots organizations are still demanding accountability from Milwaukee’s police bureaucracy in the dichotomous age of #BlackLivesMatter and the “First White President,” more than fifty years after civil violence erupted during the “Long Hot Summer” of 1967.
+It helps us understand why Black grassroots organizations, more than fifty years after civil violence erupted during the “long hot summer” of 1967, are still demanding accountability from police bureaucrats in the dichotomous age of Black Lives Matter and the “First White President.”